-It is quite strange that a medieval defense strategy employed in the fortifications of forts in England has come to occupy such a central stage in value investing stock analysis.
+A quick Moat Analysis Framework for beginners: It is quite strange that a medieval defence strategy employed in the fortifications of forts in England has come to occupy such a central stage in value investing stock analysis.

 As explained in our posts before, Moats are long-lasting competitive advantages a company might have owing to its business model that enable it to resist the onslaught of competition for a great number of years.

 In the period around 1950-1960, when great companies such as Walmart and Nike were still startups, the greatest struggle the entrepreneurs faced was the problem of securing a starting capital.
 Most of the times businesses in that time had to open a line of credit from banks but the problem was that the banks were highly regulated and only were willing to lend to those companies which had already established their operations and achieved some reasonable scale to their businesses.
 This gave an advantage to existing businesses since the system stifled the growth and emergence of new competitors.

 Come the 70s, the world began to see the rise of venture capital and private equity firms namely Sequoia and Carlyle in the US.
 These companies were able to pool in money from investors and redirect them to fund the capital of emerging entrepreneurs of Silicon Valley and elsewhere.

 In time (that is the last 4 decades), the high capital requirement as a barrier to entry has steadily eroded away and have enabled upstarts and disruptors to challenge incumbent businesses across different sectors.